cyyber/web3.js/docs/docs/guides/basics/zond.md

 In this tutorial, we learned how to use different methods provided by the `@theqrl/web3` package.

-With this knowledge, you can start experimenting with the Zond blockchain.
-Keep in mind that this is just the beginning, and there is a lot more to learn about Zond and web3.js.
+With this knowledge, you can start experimenting with the QRL blockchain.
+Keep in mind that this is just the beginning, and there is a lot more to learn about QRL and web3.js.
 So keep exploring and building, and have fun!

 ## Additional Resources